 - Approximately 6 months

-- Classes are held 2-3 evenings per week, or one evening and one Saturday per week
+- Classes are held two evenings per week, or one evening and one Saturday per week

-- Scheduled throughout the program at various animal care facilities
+- Clinical experience is scheduled throughout the program at various animal care facilities.